gchure/phd/docs/src/chapter_07/section_10_generality.md

               \underbrace{{A \over N_{NS}}e^{-\beta\Delta\varepsilon_A} + {A \over N_{NS}}{P \over N_{NS}}e^{-\beta(\Delta\varepsilon_{A} +
               \Delta\varepsilon_{P} + \varepsilon_\text{interaction})}}_\text{activator bound states} = \mathcal{Z}_{\neg a} + \mathcal{Z}_a.
 $${#eq:act_zed}
-Here we've used $A$ to denote the number of activators, $\Delta\varepsilon_{A}$ is the binding energy of the activator to its specific binding site, and
+Here, we have used $A$ to denote the number of activators, $\Delta\varepsilon_{A}$ is the binding energy of the activator to its specific binding site, and
 $\varepsilon_\text{interaction}$ is the interaction energy between the activator and polymerase which makes the activator-polymerase-DNA state more energetically favorable to the polymerase-DNA state.
 Unlike in the